Remington-Rand EDC-III Desktop Calculator

 reason why the engineers that designed this machine with such a quiet and

-It quickly became very annoying to the author while putting the machine
+This feature very quickly became annoying to the author while testing

-through its paces.
-This "feature" most assuredly had to have driven office
+This feature certainly had to have driven office

-workers crazy, and it's my guess that many service calls were placed by
+workers crazy, and it's the author's guess that many service calls were

 The EDC-III does not provide power-on reset.
 Most of the time the display shows all zeroes on power-up, occasionally there can be garbage (Nixies with multiple digits lit at once) in the display register and accumulators which can lead to incorrect results unless the [ALL CLR] key is pressed before beginning to use the calculator after power on.
 The operator's manual states that it is very important to press [ALL CLR] before using the calculator after powering on.

 The calclation speed of the EDC-III is not particularly notable.
 It is a bit slower than many of the calculators of similar timeframe.
 This is likely due to conservative design practices, where clocking speeds are kept well-below the maximum rated speed of the IC's to minimize the chance of any kind of IC tolerance variations causing improper operation.
-During calculation, the Nixie tube display is blanked, so there's no drama in the calculation process.
-The "<-" indicator lights and flickers a bit during subtraction and division, probably an artifact of the way these calculations are processed.
-This indication does not happen during addition or multiplication.
-Addition and subtraction complete in perhaps 50 milliseconds or so.
-Subtraction seems slightly slower than addition.
-Multiplication takes at the most 1/2 of a second (for 999999999 X 999999999, note only nine 9's...using more than 9 nines results in an incorrect answer).
+During calculation, the Nixie tube display is blanked, so there's no drama as the calculations are carried out.
+The "⮜" indicator flickers a bit during subtraction and division, probably an artifact of the way these calculations are processed.
+This indication does not occur during addition or multiplication.
+Addition and subtraction complete in perhaps 25 to 30 milliseconds (a millisecond being 1/1000 of a second).
+Subtraction seems slightly slower than addition, taking perhaps an additional 3-5 milliseconds longer.
+Multiplication takes at the most 1/2 second (500 milliseconds) to perform the most complex multiplication, 999999999 X 999999999.
+Note that there are only nine 9's in the multiplicand and multiplier; trying the calculation with more than nine nines as either the multiplicand or multiplier results in an incorrect answer, without producing an error indication.
 Division can take significantly longer, with 18 nines divided by 1 taking approximately 1.2 seconds to complete.
-Trying 19 nines or 20 nines (with the decimal point location set at 0) yields in an incorrect result.
-The fact that the maximum capacity of the machine can't be utilized is likely due to the high-order digit or two in the various registers of the machine being used for "housekeeping" processes during multiplication and division calculations.
+Trying 19 nines or 20 nines (with the decimal point location set at 0) yields in an incorrect result, again, without an overflow or error condition being indicated.
+The fact that the maximum capacity of the machine can't be utilized is likely due to the high-order digit or two in the working registers of the machine being used for housekeeping processes during multiplication and division calculations.
 Activating either or both of the two accumulation modes makes no appreciable difference in the timing of multiplication or division calculations.